Magical creatures in The Chronicles of Narnia: Centaurs

 Centaurs take their most prominent role in Prince Caspian (1951) in the form of Glenstorm and his three sons as part of the Narnian resistance against the Telmarine occupation.
 Glenstorm operates as one of the primary supporters of Prince Caspian, as his abilities as a prophet and astronomer make him aware of the coming conflict and Caspian's position as the rightful king, based on the movement of the heavenly bodies Tarva and Alambil.
 Glenstorm's stance helps alleviate much of the skepticism from the other Narnians at the Council of Dancing Lawn.
 Later, Glenstorm acts as one of Peter's marshals in the latter's duel with Miraz.
+Cornell John portrayed Glenstorm in the Disney film adaptation.

 In The Silver Chair (1953), a centaur healer named Cloudbirth is referenced, and two unnamed centaurs provide more insight into the nature of the species.
 These two allow Eustace and Jill to ride them, an honor that had and would never be replicated again in the entirety of Narnian history due to the prideful nature of centaurs.
 As the four talk, the children learn that centaurs possess both a human and horse digestive system, so they require double the sustenance— large meals (particularly breakfast) and long hours of grazing.
 On their journey through Narnia, they teach the Eustace and Jill about herbs and roots, planets, the nine names of Aslan with their meanings, and other philosophical subjects.

 In The Horse and His Boy (1954), an unnamed centaur prophesies about the baby Prince Cor one day saving the kingdom of Archenland, setting up those very events when someone kidnaps the infant to prevent this from occurring.

 Centaurs do not appear in any capacity in The Magician's Nephew (1955).
 They are not included in the account of the Creation of Narnia by Aslan, so it is unknown at what point they came into existence.
 No doubt Aslan had something to do with their creation, as they are all fiercely loyal to him for the rest of the series without exception.

 In The Last Battle (1956), the centaur Roonwit is one of the last remaining loyal subjects to the throne of the Narnian king Tirian.
-Roonwit is the only one initially ware that the ape Shift has allied with the Calormenes and set up a false Aslan, basing this on the terrible signs he sees in the skies.
+Roonwit is the only one initially aware that the ape Shift has allied with the Calormenes and set up a false Aslan, basing this on the terrible signs he sees in the skies.
 Tirian tasks Roonwit with gathering those still loyal, but Roonwit is slain by Calormen archers.
 Farsight the eagle delivers his final message, that all world's draw to an end and that a noble death is a most precious treasure.